neicnordic/neic-sda/docs/structure.md

 The orchestration of any action to be performed by the micro services, is managed through the appropriate AMQP message being posted at the RabbitMQ broker service, from where microservices will pick up messages about work to be performed.
 Each microservice will thus normally only process one type of messages/jobs from a specific AMQP queue, and have a predefined type of next message to post once the current task is completed, for the next microservice in the pipeline to carry on the next action needed.

 ### Database

 The state of files being ingested to the SDA is recorded in a PostgreSQL database, and the different microservices will often update records in the database as part of their processing step in the pipeline.

 ### Inbox - Archive - Outbox areas

 The SDA operates with three file areas (excluding additional backup mechanisms for data redundancy).
-The Inbox area is were users will be allowed to upload their encrypted files temporarily, before they get further processed into the archive.
+The Inbox area is where users will be allowed to upload their encrypted files temporarily, before they get further processed into the archive.
 The uploaded files are then securely transferred into the Archive area with the header split off and stored in the database, after a validation of content integrity.
 If someone is later granted access to retrieve a file from the archive, the header is re-encrypted for the requester and merged back with the main content and stored in the Outbox area for the requester to retrieve it from there.

 Additional components